JackHall-IT/osticket-prereqs/README.md

 - Now that your in the VM you'll want to open control panel, go to programs, turn Windows features on or off, and then enable Internet Information Services, Web Management Tools, World Wide Web Services.
 - Next up open World Wide Web Services and enable Application Development Features, Common HTTP Features (Make sure everything within this is checked), Health and Diagnostics, Performance Features, and Security.
 - And finally open up Application Development Features and check off CGI.
 Now hit okay and wait for the changes to happen, if everything is installed and enabled correctly then if you go to your browser of choice and search for 127.0.0.1 it should open up to this page.

+<p></p>

+- Now that we have the files downloaded and installed we will want to search for IIS in the windows search bar and then open it AS AN ADMINISTRATOR.
+-